Guides

 This is to help ensure maximum consumption of solar energy while cutting down on regular utility bills.

-Germany boasts of over 30 solar power plants countrywide, with all of them being commissioned in the 2000s.
+Germany has over 30 solar power plants countrywide, with all of them being commissioned in the 2000s.

 Some major solar companies include Bosch Solar Energy, IBC Solar, Centrotherm Photovoltaics, and many others.